Small World Initiative® 4th Annual Symposium

 Keynote: A Conversation with Dr. Jo Handelsman

 Dr. Handelsman is the outgoing Associate Director for Science in the White House Office of Science and Technology Policy (OSTP), appointed by President Obama and confirmed by the Senate in June of 2014, and helped advise the President on the implications of science for the Nation, ways in which science can inform US policy, and Federal efforts in support of scientific research.
-Recently, she was tapped to lead the Wisconsin Institute for Discovery at the University of Wisconsin starting February 1, 2017.
+In February 2017, she was tapped to lead the Wisconsin Institute for Discovery at the University of Wisconsin-Madison (UW).
 Prior to joining OSTP, she was a Howard Hughes Medical Institute Professor and Frederick Phineas Rose Professor in the Department of Molecular, Cellular, and Developmental Biology at Yale University.
-She received her Ph.D. in Molecular Biology from the University of Wisconsin-Madison in 1984, and she served on the faculty at the University of Wisconsin-Madison from 1985 until moving to Yale in 2010.
-Jo's leadership has led to her appointment as the first President of the Rosalind Franklin Society; her appointment as President of the American Society for Microbiology in 2013; her service on the National Academies' panel that wrote the 2006 report, "Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering;" her role as co-chair of the PCAST working group that developed the 2012 report, “Engage to Excel,” which contained recommendations to the President to strengthen STEM education to meet the workforce needs of the next decade in the United States; and her selection by President Obama to receive the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.
+She received her Ph.D. in Molecular Biology from UW in 1984, and she served on UW's faculty from 1985 until moving to Yale in 2010.
+Dr. Handelsman's leadership has led to her appointment as the first President of the Rosalind Franklin Society; her appointment as President of the American Society for Microbiology in 2013; her service on the National Academies' panel that wrote the 2006 report, "Beyond Bias and Barriers: Fulfilling the Potential of Women in Academic Science and Engineering;" her role as co-chair of the PCAST working group that developed the 2012 report, “Engage to Excel,” which contained recommendations to the President to strengthen STEM education to meet the workforce needs of the next decade in the United States; and her selection by President Obama to receive the Presidential Award for Excellence in Science, Mathematics, and Engineering Mentoring.

 On Thursday, June 1st, Small World Initiative students and faculty will present posters on their scientific research.
 The session will be open to ASM Microbe general session attendees.
 Beverages will be served.
 To submit a poster abstract, please click here.
 Please note that you must submit your poster abstract by Monday, May 15th at midnight Eastern Time.
 To view last year's poster abstracts, please click here.
 To see our grading rubric from last year, please click here.
 For poster sizing, each person has a maximum space of 4ft x 4ft for his/her poster, and the poster must fit in this space.
 Please note that the actual poster boards are 8ft x 4ft and are shared.
 The Symposium Committee will accept at least one poster per school (unless it is determined to be in violation of SWI's values).